Waveframe-Labs/Neurotransparency-Doctrine/README.md

 # License
 This work is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 ---
 # Neurotransparency Is an Epistemic Primitive

-For details, see the full doctrine in:
+For details, see the full doctrine:
-/doctrine/Neurotransparency_Doctrine.md.
+(doctrine/Neurotransparency_Doctrine.md)
 ---
 <div align="center">
   <sub>© 2025 Waveframe Labs — Independent Open-Science Research Entity • Governed under the Aurora Research Initiative (ARI)</sub>